 Aubrey loves animals and people.
 She has been teaching high school biology at Villa Grove High School since 2004 and improvising with Zoo Improv since 2005.
 She performed with CU Theatresports for a few years a couple years ago and has been participating in B- and some other odds and ends at Stumbling Through Tuesdays for a little less than a year.
 She has been teaching improv off and on for some of her years and improvising teaching for all of her years.

 James has been playing with Zoo since 2005 and takes great enjoyment from the strides we've taken together.
 Back in the day, he accidentally licked the floor during a scene that called for it in that old bar.
-Recently, he slept all the way home from a show in Indy.
-James can't get enough improv, rehearsing, playing or teaching at least three nights a week.
-Contributions to Zoo include web-mastering, ambassador-ing, and taking everything a little too seriously.
-He was born a grizzled old man and still is, but improvising makes it all worth doing.
+Recently, he worried about some stuff that didn't matter very much and procrastinated about some stuff that did matter quite a bit.
+Contributions to Zoo include web-mastering, ambassador-ing, coaching, playing from the gut every single time, and taking everything a little too seriously.
+He was born a grizzled old man and still is, but improvising is pretty good.